AUTHENTIC, GENUINE, REAL AND TRUE.

 Arrive at the villa where food and wine will be waiting for you.
 Unpack your bags and hang up your clothes.
+Meet our friends at a nearby winery, take in the view and taste some olive oil and wine.
 Recharge from your flight and be ready for tomorrow.

 For the next week, do as much or as little as you like, on your own schedule.
 All your food and wine at the house is included.
 We have also included a day tour of Chianti, winery tours, and an offsite cooking class.
 You are welcome to shop with us at the markets any or every day, explore with us or on your own, and cook with us, or sleep in every morning.
-Bike, hike, tour, taste, discover an Etruscan tomb!
-It’s YOUR vacation!
+Bike, hike, tour, taste, discover a mountain spring or an Etruscan tomb!

 You will have many opportunities to get to know neighbors, butchers, bakers and purveyors.

 • Extend your Tuscan experience with a few days in Florence before you fly home.
 See

 Michelangelo's Prisoners and both his and Donatello's Davids, indulge yourself in the

 magnificent paintings at the Uffizi Gallery including Botticelli's Birth of Venus and